Skip to main content

 The County maintains a diverse stormwater network to protect County residents and businesses, along with our natural and built environments.
 The County is responsible for all stormwater assets within a County right of way.
 Due to the interconnected nature of stormwater assets throughout the County, analysis on stormwater flows is completed holistically.

 The County’s stormwater network is categorized into various components, as a result of differing life spans and maintenance strategies.
-They are culverts with a diameter below 3 meters, catchbasins, catchbasin leads, storm mains and laterals.
+They are stormwater treatment facilities, culverts with a diameter below 3 meters, catchbasins, catchbasin leads, storm mains and laterals.

 Inventory